Glenn Hughes (musician): Gary Moore, Black Sabbath and health problems (1983–1990)

-Health recovery and career rejuvenation (1991-2008)
+Health recovery and career rejuvenation (1991–2008)

 At the end of the decade, Hughes realised his ongoing drug problem was derailing him; a clean, sober and fully rejuvenated Hughes returned by 1991 with the vocal for the hit "America: What Time Is Love?" with The KLF.
 He also recorded all the vocals for former Europe guitarist John Norum's solo album Face the Truth.
 He then re-embarked on a solo career that has been his primary focus to date.
 In 1999, Hughes did a short tribute tour to Tommy Bolin in Texas, with Tommy's brother Johnnie (of Black Oak Arkansas) on drums.

 In 2003, Hughes made a guest appearance in the metal opera project "AINA", alongside other guest vocalists like Michael Kiske, Tobias Sammet, Andre Matos, and Simone Simons on the debut album Days of Rising Doom.

 In 2005 Hughes released Soul Mover supporting it with a European tour.
-He also collaborated with Black Sabbath guitarist Tony Iommi on the 2005 album Fused.
+He also collaborated with Tony Iommi on the 2005 album Fused.
 Hughes then released Music for the Divine in 2006, which featured Red Hot Chili Peppers members Chad Smith and John Frusciante.
 Hughes toured in support of the album throughout Europe in autumn 2006.
+In 2006 Hughes made a guest appearance on Quiet Riot's eleventh studio album Rehab, doing bass work and songwriting work with the band.

 Live in Australia, an acoustic CD and companion DVD of a performance at Sydney's famous "Basement" club was released via Edel Records on 17 November 2007.
 The album First Underground Nuclear Kitchen was released on 9 May 2008 in Europe and on 12 May in the rest of the world.